 The snake show was BUSY and the entire seating and standing area was crammed full of people spilling out and around the stage.

 The handling demonstration includes a king cobra, a pair of Siamese cobras, a green pit viper and a branded krait with black-and-yellow stripes.
 You’ll also see several non-venomous species like rat snakes, sunbeam snakes and a yellow albino python.

 In my opinion the show is incredibly informative but I found that the handlers were unnecessarily aggressive (pushing with hands and feet and getting too close) towards the snakes in a bid to antagonise them to hiss for the audience.

 The handling demonstration culminates with the production of a yellow albino boa constrictor and people are given the opportunity to handle it.

-72 different people all with different germs, different skin and hair products, different perfumes all touching the snake and having it draped over their bodies.
+72 different people all with different germs, different skin and hair products, different perfumes and body sprays all touched the snake and had it draped over their bodies.
 One woman even brought her take-out chicken lunch with her wrapped up in plastic bags.
 I can only imagine how tempting that must have smelled for the poor snake.

 The poor snake looked utterly bewildered by the end of the demonstration and I can’t believe that it was in its best interests to have that much contact with humans.

 Did the farm PR woman lie to us?